ZhipingYang/XYDebugView/README.md

 ## License

-FORScrollViewEmptyAssistant is available under the MIT license.
+XYDebugView is available under the MIT license.
 See the LICENSE file for more info.